Custom Insert Molding Service

 Nitrile Butadiene Rubber

 NBR commonly known as nitrile rubber, is a synthetic rubber known for its excellent resistance to oils, fuels, and chemicals.
-NBR’s key properties include superior resistance to oil, grease, and petroleum-based products, making it particularly valuable in the automotive, industrial, and oil and gas industries.
+NBR is a common used material in automotive, industrial, and oil and gas industires.

 nbr compression molding